onflow/flow-playground/RUNBOOK.md

 The Flow Playground is an web-based interactive IDE for running Cadence code.
 It also provides code for the tutorial projects found here: https://docs.onflow.org/cadence/tutorial/01-first-steps

+The overall project consists of the Web app (this) and an API backend: https://github.com/onflow/flow-playground-api

 The Playground Web App is implemented in React.
 The major components are as follows:

 - GraphQL / Apollo Client